2010 Senkaku boat collision incident: Government

+On 19 September, the Japanese government extended its detention of the boat captain on the basis of domestic Japanese law.
+This detention differed from the Japanese Coast Guard's usual approach of expelling or deporting those that it viewed as intruders in the area.
+Japan also announced that the disputed islands were covered by the United States-Japan Security Alliance.

 Business

 The business community thinks that this incident has exposed China's country risks, called "China risks" (ja:チャイナリスク) in Japan.
 Japanese companies proactively invest into rare earth mining in countries other than China.
 Examples include Sumitomo Corporation and Toshiba in Kazakhstan, Marubeni in South Africa, Sojitz and Toyota Tsusho in Vietnam, Sojitsu in Australia, and Sumitomo in the United States.
 Many companies have shifted the focus of investment away from China to India (the top recipient of Japanese investment) and the ASEAN nations.

 Protests

 On October 2, 2010, large-scale anti-Chinese protests occurred in Tokyo and six other cities in Japan.

 On November 6, an anti-Chinese demonstration was held in Hibiya Park.

 Response in China

+In the immediate aftermath of the arrest, the Chinese government sought to restrain hardline Chinese public sentiment.
+The Chinese government ordered the China Federation for Defending the Diaoyu Islands to withdraw their open letter of protest to the Japanese government.
+It also stopped a boat trip to the disputed islands from departing Xiamen on 10 September and dispersed anti-Japanese protests in Beijing, Nanjing, Changsha.
+It instructed PLA media commentators not to talk about the incident, censored key words related to the dispute online, and shut down internet chat rooms.

+The Chinese government's position grew firmer over time.
+The Chinese government viewed Japan's extending of the captain's detention and statements about the islands being covered by the United States-Japan Security Alliance as a change to the status quo treatment of the disputed islands and as an assertion of Japanese de jure sovereignty over them.
+In response, China detained four Japanese nationals for entering a restricted military area in China and also suspended high-level security exchanges with Japan.
+Shortly thereafter, China placed informal limits on Japanese tourism and the export of rare earth metals to Japan (whether the restrictions on rare earth exports were a response to the incident remains a matter of debate as of at least 2024).